Yannick Agnero

-Mel Yannick Joel Agnero (born 20 February 2003) is an Ivorian professional footballer who plays as a forward for Danish 1st Division side Fremad Amager, on loan from Nordsjælland.
+Mel Yannick Joel Agnero (born 20 February 2003) is an Ivorian professional footballer who plays as a forward for Polish Ekstraklasa club Lech Poznań.

 Club career

 Early years

-Agnero was born in Ivory Coast and was a part of the Right to Dream Academy before joining FC Nordsjælland in the summer 2021.
+Agnero was born in Ivory Coast and was a part of the Right to Dream Academy before joining FC Nordsjælland in the summer of 2021.

 FC Nordsjælland

 Agnero made his professional debut for Nordsjaelland on 22 October 2021 against Vejle Boldklub.
 In the summer 2022, Agnero was permanently promoted to Nordsjælland senior squad.

-Fremad Amager (loan)

 On transfer deadline day, 31 January 2023, Agnero joined Danish 1st Division side Fremad Amager on a loan deal for the rest of the season.
+After his return to Nordsjælland, Agnero did not feature in the club's squad.
+On 1 February 2024, Agnero was loaned to Danish 1st Division side FC Helsingør until the end of the season.
+After finishing his loan spell, Agnero returned to Nordsjælland.

+At the end of July 2024, it was revealed that Agnero was on trial at Swedish club Halmstads BK.

+Halmstads BK

+On 2 August 2024, Agnero was transferred to Halmstads BK.

+Lech Poznań

+On 2 September 2025, Agnero moved to Polish Ekstraklasa club Lech Poznań on a deal until June 2030 for a reported club record fee of €2.3 million.